edsu/feediverse/README.md

     */15 * * * * /usr/local/bin/feediverse

+Run `feediverse --help` to show the comand line options.

 ## Post Format

 You can customize the post format by opening the configuration file (default is